Webhook TriggerWebhook Trigger

-Trigger flows based on web-based events.
+Trigger flows automatically in response to web-based events.

 yaml